foucar/CASS/README.md

 cass::ConversionBackend::_pdsTypeList with the type id's from the LCLS that you want the converter to react on.\n
-You need to overwrite cass::ConversionBackend::operator()() with the code that extracts the desired data from the datagram and put it into the cass::CASSEvent.\n Once you have set up your converter, you need to modify cass::ConversionBackend::instance() and add an @c else-if-statment that returns converter.
+You need to overwrite cass::ConversionBackend::operator()() with the code that extracts the desired data from the datagram and put it into the cass::CASSEvent.
+Once you have set up your converter, you need to modify cass::ConversionBackend::instance() and add an `else-if-statment` that returns converter.
 Please document in cass/format_converter.h which string will return your the singleton of your converter.